Zero-1729/soundplay/docs/CONTRIBUTING.md

 Without users/devs constantly (painstakingly) reporting bugs, the App would eventually become un-useable.
 As such, bug reports form a very helpful foundation for the overall stability of the App.

-To report a bug, you are expected to open an issue with the category related to bug in the title, along with a short description.
+To report a bug, you are expected to open an issue with the category related to the bug in the title, along with a short description.
 The body should be broken down into three parts: the first describes how to reproduce the bug; the second describes the expected behavior; and the last part is an optional bit, where a possible solution is proposed.

 Below is a sample bug report for commit `10628759d30608a93d8fbdbdcc30a2b6bb257ae1`